lianghanfang/ICASSP-LiDAR-Drone-Detect/README.md

 # ICASSP-LiDAR-Drone-Detect
-paper under review.
+Paper under review.

-we will provide our part of code and proposed solution. codewill be released upon paper acceptance.
+We will provide our part of code and proposed solution.

+Code will be released upon paper acceptance.